-The Corporate Governance and Nomination Committee ("CGN Committee") shall be composed of five members, three of whom including the Chairman are independent directors.
+The Corporate Governance and Nomination Committee ("CGN Committee") is composed of Mr. Cesar A. Buenaventura, an Independent Director, as Chairman, with the two other Independent Directors, Messrs.
+Alfredo E. Pascual and Justo A. Ortiz, as well as Mr. Raul Joseph A. Concepcion and Ms. Renna H. Angeles, as members.
 The CGN Committee assists the Board in the performance of its functions (i) in defining corporate governance policies and attaining best practices, and (ii) ensuring the Board's effectiveness in governing the Company.
 It is also tasked to oversee the implementation of the Company's compliance programs and to evaluate and assess the performance of the Board.
 In terms of its nomination functions, the CGN Committee reviews, evaluates and presents to the Board the qualifications of individuals nominated to the Board.
 The purpose, duties and powers of the CGN Committee are set forth in the Charter of the CGN Committee.